 - a.
-Shade trees One shade tree shall be provided for each two thousand (2,000) square feet or less of pavement area.
+Shade trees One shade tree shall be planted for every three parking spaces required or built.
 Each shade tree shall be from a deciduous species rated for U.S.D.A.
-Hardiness Zone 5 that is expected to reach at least 20 feet in height at maturity; be seven (7) feet in height with a trunk caliper size of at least (3) inches at the time of planting; and be surrounded by a landscaped area of one hundred square feet (100 sq. ft.) to accommodate the root system of the tree.
+Hardiness Zone 5 that is expected to reach at least 20 feet in height at maturity; be seven (7) feet in height with a trunk caliper size of at least three (3) inches at the time of planting; and be surrounded by a landscaped area of at least sixty (60) feet to accommodate the root system of the tree.
 Additional landscaping may be required by the Planning Board to better screen the parking lot from the STREET and adjacent USES. - b.
+Large parking areas (e.g. greater than 20 parking spaces) shall be separated by landscaped islands of eight (8) to ten (10) feet in width. - c.
+The exact location of the tree plantings is not specified.
+Rather, the most appropriate location of plantings shall be considered, including use of plantings to buffer neighboring properties, along the street frontage and pedestrian ways.
+Trees planted within parking areas shall be planted in protected pervious plots of at least 60 square feet of area. - d.
 Plantings Plantings for landscaped areas shall include a mixture of flowering and decorative deciduous and evergreen trees and shrubs and shall be planted with suitable ground cover.
-Where practicable, native plants and other drought tolerant species shall be utilized to reduce water consumption.
+Where practicable, native plants and other drought tolerant species shall be utilized to reduce water consumption. - e.
+Sight Distance All landscaping along any STREET shall be placed and maintained so that it will not obstruct sight distance.